Would you like to try a biophilic design for a while?

 Bringing nature indoors: a key to biophilic design

-When stunning views onto nature are not available, a good way to create a biophilic design is bringing nature indoors, and these Airbnb stays have some really clever inspirations in their design!
+When stunning outdoor views onto nature are not available, biophilic design brings nature indoors.
+And these Airbnb stays feature some really clever inspirations in these regards!

 Black & Wood Apartment